Unter den Linden, Second Life (Source: J. Yardley, goo.gl/uUavuM, under CC BY-SA 3.0 licence)

 Virtual worlds are fully simulated 3-dimensional digital environments, much like gaming environments, which users enter in the form of a character known as an avatar.
 Virtual worlds are sometimes also referred to as MUVEs (Multi-User Virtual Environments).
 The difference between virtual worlds and gaming environments is that the former do not typically involve the kinds of game-like goals, quests and challenges which are an integral part of the latter.

-Virtual worlds have much in common with web 2.0, given that they facilitate multimodal interaction and collaboration across the internet.
-At the same time, they are linked to the web 3.0 concept of the geospatial web.
-A decade ago, virtual worlds were widely viewed as being at the cutting edge of educational technology development, with many educational institutions establishing a presence and running interactive classes and meetings on the best-known platform, Second Life.
-In the intervening years, interest in virtual worlds has waned as educators have turned their attention to emerging forms of mobile learning which do not focus on a separate digital realm, but rather focus on (re-)integrating the virtual and the real through augmented reality (AR) and similar paradigms.
+While virtual worlds have some commonalities with web 2.0, in that they facilitate multimodal interaction and collaboration across the internet, they are more closely linked to the web 3.0 concept of the geospatial web.
+Ten to fifteen years ago, virtual worlds were widely viewed as being at the cutting edge of educational technology development, with many educational institutions establishing a presence and running interactive classes and meetings on the best-known platform, Second Life.
+In the intervening years, interest in virtual worlds has waned as educators have turned their attention to forms of mobile learning which do not focus on a separate digital realm, but rather focus on (re-)integrating the virtual and the real through augmented reality (AR) and similar paradigms.
+Since the release of ChatGPT in late 2022, this shift of focus away from virtual worlds has continued, as generative AI has come to be seen as the new cutting edge of educational technology development.
+Note, too, that some technology companies have also pivoted away from the geospatial web and towards AI, notably in the case of Meta’s move away from its concept of the Metaverse.

-However, as a subset of virtual reality (VR) platforms, virtual worlds may yet see a new lease of life with the increasing popularity of VR headsets that offer a much more immersive experience than a flat computer monitor.
-Virtual reality simulations – for example, of locations inaccessible from a classroom, or of phenomena that cannot normally be viewed or experienced – are now coming to play an important role in education, notably in STEM (Science, Technology, Engineering and Mathematics) subjects.
-It remains to be seen how AR, VR, virtual worlds and associated interfaces and platforms may come to be associated with the concept of the Metaverse, as promoted by Facebook’s Mark Zuckerberg and others.
+However, work is continuing on extended reality (XR) – encompassing both augmented reality (AR) and virtual reality (VR) – and, as a subset of VR platforms, virtual worlds may yet see a new lease of life with the increasing popularity of VR or XR headsets that offer a much more immersive experience than a flat computer monitor.
+Virtual reality simulations – for example, of locations inaccessible from a classroom, or of phenomena that cannot normally be directly viewed or experienced – are now coming to play an important role in education, especially though not exclusively in STEM (Science, Technology, Engineering and Mathematics) subjects.

-Some virtual worlds can be accessed on the web, though others, including Second Life, still require users to download specialised (but generally free) software.
-For more information about Second Life, take a look at Second Life’s YouTube channel, and for more information on education in Second Life, see Second Life’s Destination Guide: Education, the Second Life Wiki’s section on Education and Second Life Education, or the Second Life for Educators Facebook Group.
+For more information about Second Life, which can now be accessed either in a web browser on a desktop or laptop computer or via dedicated software downloaded by users, take a look at the Second Life YouTube channel, and for more information on education in Second Life, see Second Life’s Education page (which requires a login), the Second Life Wiki’s sections on Education and Second Life Education, or the Second Life for Educators Facebook Group.

-Other virtual worlds include Altspace, Decentraland, There and Twinity (the last of these currently offline), and the live events-based Sansar.
-There are some virtual worlds for children, which typically roll virtual world, social networking and gaming features into a single platform; these include Habbo (formerly Habbo Hotel) and Whyville.
-Note that the formerly popular Club Penguin/Club Penguin Island was closed down in 2017/2018, and Moshi Monsters was closed down in 2019.
+Other virtual worlds include Decentraland, Meta’s Horizon, There, and the live events-based Sansar; note that Twinity went offline in 2021, and AltspaceVR was closed down in 2023.
+There are some virtual worlds for children, which typically roll virtual world, social networking and gaming features into a single platform; these include Habbo (formerly Habbo Hotel) and Whyville; note that the formerly popular Club Penguin/Club Penguin Island was closed down in 2017/2018, and Moshi Monsters was closed down in 2019.
 Although Teen Second Life was discontinued in 2011, teens can enter Second Life subject to certain restrictions.

-There has been some educational interest in the multi-platform OpenSim, where users can create their own customised virtual worlds; other platforms for creating virtual worlds include Active Worlds, Kitely and Multiverse.
+There has been some educational interest in the multi-platform OpenSimulator, where users can create their own customised virtual worlds; other platforms for creating virtual worlds include Activeworlds, Kitely and Multiverse.
+There is some possible overlap with game creation platforms, as covered on the gaming page of this site.

 Latest on Edublogs